VoxelCubes/AdvancedAsciiArt/README.md

 This script offers **three** metrics by which to choose the most optimal character:
 ___
 #### LUM
-The _luminance_ metric evaluates the average brightness of a given part of the image, and finds the best match solely on brightness.
+The _luminance_ metric evaluates the average brightness of a given part of the image and finds the best match solely on brightness.
 This is the conventional method for making ASCII art.
 **Pros:**
   * Fast